woocommerce/woocommerce/readme.txt

 * Fix - Included password strength meter in "Lost Password" page.
 * Fix - Order fee currency in admin screen.
 * Fix - Variation selection on Firefox 40.
+* Fix - Don't prevent submission when table is not found on cart.

 = 2.6.8 - 10/11/16 =
 * Fix - REQUEST_URI was missing a trailing slash when being compared in the cache prevention functions.